sierradean/function_composition/README.md

                         least 1, at most 6.
 Default 3
   -c , --num_choices    number of choices to present to the user, 1 < num
                         choice <= factorial(num functions).
 Default 5
+  -q , --num_questions
-  -q , --questions      number of questions to generate in file, default is 1.
+                        number of questions to generate in file, default is 1.
                         Must be no greater than factorial(num functions) -b, --body_only       output only the form and submit without the html headers